rocketbear27/octo-turbo/README.md

 ---

 ## Testing & Running:
 After editing the code you will have to test your code!
+For more NPM Scripts, check the [package.json](https://github.com/rocketbear27/octo-turbo/blob/master/package.json) file in the root of your project

 You must run **npm run app** to start _Express_.